carlosolarte/java-dist/docs/02-threads/content.md

 ---
 ### Synchronized methods vs synchronized statements

-- We can then achieve a  _fine grained synchronization_
+- We can  achieve a  _fine grained synchronization_
 - But better to know what we are doing! (`Inc1Inc2.java`)

 ```java